 If you submit a Second Level Grievance, UPMC Health Plan will send you a letter to let you know we received your Grievance.
 We will also let you know the date and time for your Second Level Grievance Review Committee meeting.
-UPMC Health Plan will give you at least 15 days' notice of the meeting.
+UPMC Health Plan will give you at least 15 calendar days' notice of the post-service review meeting and 7 calendar days' notice for the pre-service review meeting.
 We will also explain what happens at review meetings and how you can participate in the meeting.
 You, your representative, or your provider has the right, but is not required, to attend the Second Level Grievance Review Committee meeting.
 The meeting will be held at the offices of UPMC Health Plan.
 If you, your representative, and/or your provider cannot appear in person at the Second Level review, UPMC Health Plan will provide you, your representative, and your provider the opportunity to communicate with the review committee by telephone or other appropriate and available means.
 We will be as flexible as is reasonably possible in facilitating your participation.
 If the Committee relies on or considers new or additional evidence in reviewing your Grievance or develops a new or additional rationale in denying your claim, it will provide that information to you free of charge.
 The Committee will also give you reasonable opportunity to respond before issuing a decision.

-The Second Level Grievance Review Committee will issue a written decision to you, your representative, or your provider, as applicable, no more than five (5) business days after the date of the meeting.
+The Second Level Grievance Review Committee will issue a written decision to you, your representative, or your provider, as applicable, within five (5) business days after the committee's decision or within fifteen (15) calendar days of receipt of a pre-service or thirty (30) calendar days of a post-service second level appeal, whichever comes first.
 The decision letter will explain the decision and any further rights you may have available to you.